Skip to Content

 Hulking, medieval, Edinburgh Castle and stately Holyroodhouse are very different, and both are worth seeing.

-a girl looks across the courtyard of edinburgh castle through a viewfinder.
+A girl looks across the courtyard of edinburgh castle through a viewfinder.

 The Castle is the place to go to learn about historic Edinburgh with its battles, sieges and (frequent) assassinations of young monarchs.
 We didn’t take a tour or even pay for the audio self-tours, and I wish we had.

-a mom and daughter peak at the view from a canon window in edinburgh castle.
+A mom and daughter peak at the view from a canon window in edinburgh castle.

 The history that has happened here is far more interesting than just looking at canons and battlements.
 9YO Tiny Traveler was surprisingly intrigued by an exhibit on what has happened to Scotland’s crown jewels through history.
 The jewels themselves are on display, too, and are quite impressive.